 Tory McCagg earned a M.F.A. from Emerson College’s writing program in 1989; her thesis and novel Shards won the Graduate Dean’s Award.
 In February 1997, her short story “Earthquake Weather” was a semi-finalist in the Tara Fellowships/Heekin Foundation.
 She has won two honorable mentions: one for “Enology” in 1998 (A. E. Coppard Prize for Fiction, White Eagle Coffee Store Press); the other for “Chain Material” in 2001 (Lorien Hemenway Short Story Competition).
 In 1999, “Roots”, a (since revised) chapter from her novel Bittersweet Manor was a semi-finalist in the New Millennium awards VIII contest.
 Her novel Bittersweet Manor came out on She Writes Press in May, 2014.
 Bittersweet Manor won a Silver medal for Contemporary Fiction from Independent Publishers in 2015.
 Tory is an accomplished flutist.
 She is currently working on a non-fiction book, Darwin’s View:Journey to the Heart’s Core with the Double Assist of Chickens; a novel with the working title Mother Daze and a children’s book as yet untitled.
-She lives with her husband, two cats and eight chickens at Darwin’s View where they all practice an experimental life off-grid and on the land.
+She lives with her husband, two cats and ten chickens at Darwin’s View where they all practice an experimental life off-grid and on the land.